gaushh/gaushh.github.io/_posts/2020-05-08-Production-Planning-GUI.markdown

 # Production Planning
 ## Introduction
-- Petrochemical industries are an integral part of the manufacturing sector and are estimated to be worth more than  $758 billion*
-- These industries are a major source of revenue for countries that have a rich source of natural gas and crude oil which are the feedstock for the petrochemical industries.
-- The complex nature of the production planning industries requires the systemic optimization of a large number of factors so as to be competitive in a globalized environment.
-- Increasing competition from affordable greener sources has emphasized the need for  production planning in the petrochemical industry.
-- The structure of the petrochemical networks is extremely complex which involves various chemicals and processes to convert feedstock to products.
-- Various routes are available for producing chemicals.
+Petrochemical industries are an integral part of the manufacturing sector and are estimated to be worth more than  $758 billion*.
+These industries are a major source of revenue for countries that have a rich source of natural gas and crude oil which are the feedstock for the petrochemical industries.
+The complex nature of the production planning industries requires the systemic optimization of a large number of factors so as to be competitive in a globalized environment.
+Increasing competition from affordable greener sources has emphasized the need for  production planning in the petrochemical industry.
+The structure of the petrochemical networks is extremely complex which involves various chemicals and processes to convert feedstock to products.
+Various routes are available for producing chemicals.
 If one production route is prohibitively expensive or does not work, production planning helps us switch to different route.

 ## Expanation
 ![Screenshot of GUI]({{site.baseurl}}/assets/img/pp_architecture.jpg)